uberspot/AnagramSolver/README.md

 This of course results in a bit bigger database (depending on the dictionaries size).
 Alternatively radix tries could be used to load each dictionary and its normalized version but when i tested some implementations of radix tries my device would eventually run out of memory for the app.
 So a database was a 'lighter' choice.
 I also tested a solution where i copied the databases on the first run instead of creating them from scratch but that took double the storage space in the device and the speed improvement on the first run wasn't that significant.

+All the dictionaries used in the app were taken from publicly available OpenOffice spelling extensions.
+Hope that's ok. :)

 ##Screenshots